CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ## 3. Install Nextflow in your workspace

-Please follow the instructions [here](../../apps/bioconda.md#2-installing-software-for-your-own-use-with-bioconda) in order to make custom installations of software.
+Please follow instructions [here](../../apps/bioconda.md#2-installing-software-for-your-own-use-with-bioconda) in order to make custom installations of software.
 In future CSC may provide nextflow as a module.

-For the installation of Nextflow, you could be doing as below:
+For the installation of Nextflow, you can use following conda approach:

 ```
 export PROJAPPL=/projappl/project_xxx